mozilla/inclusion/evaluation_tools/contributor-testing-steps.md

 3. Log into the chat channel and say hi.
 4. Review the contributing document (CONTRIBUTING.md usually, but sometimes the README.md)

 ## Questions

 1. How did that go?
 2. What did you observec about the community channel?
 3. If you found information on the community leaders/staff how did that information make you feel more or less likely to contribute?
 4. Based on the contributing document, do you feel about contributing?
 What would you attempt first?
+5. Is it easy to understand who to ask for help, and who project leaderhip is?

 ## Environment (Remaining Time)